PasqualiniGabriele/CybersecurityProect/home.md

 ### Tools used
 Netcat was used to set up the servers for the code injection and for the reverse shell.
-Curl was used as injection to expand the payload dimensions.
+Curl was used for injection to expand the payload dimensions.
 ssh-keygen was used to generate the key pair.
-ChatGPT was used as a support for the writing of this report.
+ChatGPT was used as a support for writing this report.